R4ver/OSM-Plugin-Bundle/README.md

 - Drag the content of the "plugins" folder into the plugins folder for the bot

+- If the plugins folder doesn't exist, create it, and drag the plugins in.

 - Run the bot

 # Command list